Optimal Comfortable Consumption under Epstein-Zin utility: Abstract

 \section{Abstract}

-We introduce a novel approach to solving the optimal portfolio choice problem under Epstein-Zin utility with a time-varying consumption constraint, where analytical expressions for the value function and the dual value function are not obtainable.
-We first establish several key properties of the value function, with a particular focus on the $C^2$ smoothness property.
-We then characterize the value function and prove the verification theorem by using the linearization method to the highly nonlinear HJB equation, despite the candidate value function being unknown a priori.
-Additionally, we present the sufficient and necessary conditions for the value function and explicitly characterize the constrained region.
-Our approach is versatile and can be applied to other portfolio choice problems with constraints where explicit solutions for both the primal and dual problems are unavailable.
+We solve the optimal portfolio choice problem under Epstein--Zin utility with a time-varying consumption constraint, where closed-form expressions for neither the primal nor the dual value function are available.
+We establish the dynamic programming principle for the value function and prove that it is a viscosity solution of the corresponding Hamilton--Jacobi--Bellman equation.
+We further establish the $C^2$ regularity of the value function and derive a verification theorem using stochastic perturbation techniques.
+Finally, we provide an explicit characterization of the constrained region.
+The proposed methodology extends naturally to other constrained portfolio choice problems under the Epstein--Zin framework.